Azure-Samples/serviceconnector-springcloud-mysql-springboot/README.md

+---
+page_type: sample
+languages:
+  - java
+products:
+  - azure
+  - service-connector
+urlFragment: serviceconnector-spirngapps-mysql-springboot
+---

-# Using Service Connector to connect Azure Spring Cloud with Azure Database for MySQL
+# Using Service Connector to connect Azure Spring Apps with Azure Database for MySQL

-This sample project is used to connecting Azure Spring Cloud with Azure Database for MySQL by Service Connector service.
+This sample project is used to connecting Azure Spring Apps with Azure Database for MySQL by Service Connector service.

 ## 1. Prerequisites